fhemberger/nomad-demo/README.md

 brew install ansible
 ```

-Also your host system needs at least 4GB of RAM available and about 14GB of free hard disk (sorry, Vagrant VM boxes 🤷‍♂️).
+Your host system will need at least 6GB of RAM and about 20GB of free hard disk (sorry, Vagrant VM boxes 🤷‍♂️).

+Although the Vagrant boxes are running Ubuntu LTS, Debian should work just as fine (PRs gladly accepted for RedHat Linux).
+The setup supports both Intel (`x86_64`/`amd64`) and ARM (`arm64`) architectures.

 ### Installation